juls-ian/devian/README.md

 # devian

 ## Hi!
-This is my professional porfolio Devian, coming from the word 'developer' and my name 'Ian'
+This is my current porfolio 'Devian', coming from the word 'developer' and my name 'Ian'

 ## Beta Phase
 Currently, the website is still underdevelopment so you might face bugs in there.
 Please send me a message if you found one.